lamhq/tech-notes/pages/devops/aws/4-storage/1-block-storage/2-ebs.md

 To encrypt an volume:
 - create a snapshot of unencrypted volume
-- copy the snapshot with encryption enabled.
+- copy the snapshot with encryption enabled
 - create an AMI from the encrypted snapshot
 - use that AMI to launch new instances

 ## EBS and EC2

 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

 Amazon EBS volumes can only be connected with one computer at a time.

 You can detach an EBS volume from one EC2 instance and attach it to another EC2 instance in the same Availability Zone, to access the data on it.

+With EBS volumes, you can tell AWS to keep the root device volume on instance termination.

 You can scale Amazon EBS volumes in two ways:
 - Increase the volume size, as long as it doesn't increase above the maximum size limit.
 For EBS volumes, the maximum amount of storage you can have is 16 TB.